integra-strategy/practical-tdd-node/README.md

 # fetch-api

-- Intro.
-- Authentication / Sign in.
-- User detail.
-- Sign up.
-- Update user.

-## Overview

 API for Fetch.
 Written in Rails with GraphQL.

-A Staging app that you can experiment with can be found at the following URL: https://rylabs-fetch-api.herokuapp.com/graphql
+A Staging app that you can experiment with can be found at the following URL: https://rylabs-fetch-api.herokuapp.com/graphql.
 We're using the [Electron GraphiQL][] app to issue queries/mutations and view documentation.

 ## Authentication